KL13NT/nabdjs/README.md

 ### Parsing

 Parsing is done using `Parser` class.
 What it does is simple: take program input as string, split it up, and parse each line separately.
-If a line starts with a known keyword, a respective `NodeGenerator` will be used to create the respective Syntax Tree node.
+If a line starts with a known keyword, a respective `NodeGenerator` will be used to create the respective Syntax Tree node, just like JS.

 ### Generating syntax tree